BUS400 - Business Economics

 |Last review date||2017-04-03 00:15:34.185|

 This is an introductory course in Macroeconomics.
 This course will apply the theories and principles of the discipline to many of the major issues of our day.
 The basic purpose of the course is to give the student an understanding of the fundamental principles of economics, beginning with concepts, terminology and methodology.
 It then looks at markets, the interaction of supply and demand and the various institutions which function within a market economy.
 Next, the overall operation of the economic system is described.
 The major macroeconomic variables, including business cycles, economic growth, price stability, inflation, unemployment, gross domestic product, money and banking are discussed.
 Subjects dealing with national income, and various policy measures including monetary and fiscal policy are analyzed.
 Problems and controversies in macroeconomics conclude this course.

-This course is a required credit for students in GBS, BAR, BAG, BAS and BAO programs.
+- This course is required for students in BBS, BAG, BAS and BAO programs.

-Note: Students taking BUS 400 MAY NOT TAKE ECN 500 OR ECN 502 as general education subjects.
+- Students taking BUS400 may not take ECN550 - Economics: An Overview OR ECN502 - Principles of Macroeconomics as general education subjects.
 They cover approximately the same material.

 Upon successful completion of this subject the student will be able to:

 - Appreciate why it is important to study economics, describe the significance of economic concepts and the terminology used in the field.